FnAndrew/GcodePreview-PrusaSlicer/README.md

 Our remake of this script uses Default configuration of the plugin and it can be remade for any other configuration.

+Just rewrite the values in the `generate_preview(image)` function according to your needs.

 ```json
   [
     { "index": 1, "label": "Default", "simage": "100", "gimage": "200", "encoded": false },